ploomber/projects/parametrized/README.md

 display_file('print.py')
 ```

-Our task is a Python script.
-This means parameters are passed as an injected cell at runtime.
+Our task is a Python script, meaning that parameters are passed as an injected cell at runtime.
 Let's see what happens if we build our pipeline.

 ```python
 %%capture captured